This is one you can definitely handle yourself!

 Your first step is retouching.
 The main things to look out for are blemishes on your model’s face, wrinkles on clothing or hat, heavy shadows on the face (especially under the brim of the hat), and minor changes in contrast.
 Basically, remove distractions and imperfections.

-In the example on the right, notice how the back of her sweater has been evened out so it is less distracting as well as how the closer crop brings the focus to the hat.
+In this retouching example on the right, notice how the back of her sweater has been evened out so it is less distracting as well as how the closer crop brings the focus to the hat.
+More before and after retouching examples here.

 The contrast and sharpness also has been increased.